samuelkerstell/project5-drf/README.md

 ### Python validation

-Code errors and style issues were detected using the Pylance linter in VSCode, and immediately fixed throughout development.
-All files containing custom Python code were then validated using the [Code Institute Python Linter](https://pep8ci.herokuapp.com/):
+Errors in code were identified and fixed using the [Code Institute Python Linter](https://pep8ci.herokuapp.com/):

 ### Resolved bugs
 #### Bugs found while testing the API in isolation

 #### Bugs found while testing the React front-end
-dj-rest-auth/registration/ - fixed by adding trailing slash
+I was not able to sign up in the react app.
+This was because of a missing trailing slash on the "dj-rest-auth/registration/" url in drf_api > urls.py.
+This was easily fixed by adding the missing "/" at the end of the url.

 ## Deployment
 The Golf Shot API is deployed to Heroku, using an ElephantSQL Postgres database.